pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `log_dir`: Specifies the log directory.
 If it is not specified or specified as a relative directory, the log is generated according to the `log_dir` directory configured in `global`.

-- `commit_ts`: When Drainer starts, it reads the checkpoint.
-If Drainer cannot read the checkpoint, it uses this field as the replication time point for the initial startup.
+- `commit_ts` (deprecated): When Drainer starts, it reads the checkpoint.
+If Drainer gets no checkpoint, it uses this field as the replication time point for the initial startup.
 This field defaults to `-1` (Drainer always gets the latest timestamp from the PD as the commit_ts).

 - `numa_node`: Allocates the NUMA policy to the instance.
 Before specifying this field, you need to make sure that the target machine has [numactl](https://linux.die.net/man/8/numactl) installed.
 If this field is specified, cpubind and membind policies are allocated using [numactl](https://linux.die.net/man/8/numactl).
 This field is the string type.
 The field value is the ID of the NUMA node, such as "0,1".